kunegis/stu/README.md

   dependencies with the prefix '!', optional dependencies with '?', and trivial dependencies with '&').
 These can only be emulated partially with Make by using unwieldy constructs.

-Other design considerations of Stu include:

-* Do not focus on compilation, but be a generic build tool.
-There are not builtin rules for compilation.
-* Embrace POSIX as an underlying standard.
-Use the Bourne shell as the underlying command interpreter.
-Don't try to create a purportedly portable layer on top of it, as POSIX already is a portability layer.
-* Files are sacred: Never make the user delete files in order to rebuild things.
-Do one thing well: We don't include features such as file compression that can be achieved by other tools from within the shell commands.

 ## Use Stu